Congressional District # 6

 In January 2009, Tronox (formerly Kerr-McGee) filed for Chapter 11 bankruptcy.
 As a result of the bankruptcy settlement, a Trust was set up to complete the cleanup and monitoring for the four West Chicago Kerr-McGee Superfund sites.
 The Trust has been conducting maintenance and monitoring activities for the STP site since February 14, 2011.

-On August 11, 2011, a final Certification of Completion inspection was conducted to determine whether the STP site was complete and the maintenance and monitoring requirements had been successfully achieved.
+On August 11, 2011, a final inspection was conducted to determine whether the STP site was complete and the maintenance and monitoring requirements had been successfully achieved.
 A punchlist of final items to be completed was generated, and these actions were accomplished in the spring of 2012.
 A Certification of Completion was then issued by EPA in September 2012, and a Final Closeout Report was completed for the site.

 The local community has been very involved in site issues for more than a decade.
 The Thorium Action Group (TAG) is a very active and vocal community group that has fought hard for the removal of the thorium materials from the West Chicago and DuPage County area.
-EPA participates in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
+EPA participated in regular meetings of the West Chicago Intergovernmental Forum, which included representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.

 In addition, the local community entities (including West Chicago, Warrenville, DuPage County, the DuPage County Forest Preserve District and the West Chicago Park District) entered into a separate consent decree with Kerr-McGee regarding the cleanup of the site, and have retained a technical representative who is conducting daily oversight of the cleanup on behalf of the local communities.